Working Daze by John Zakour and Scott Roberts for March 07, 2015

 13. Abcd3

-redback about 9 years ago
+redback over 9 years ago

 in previous post, replace sum by scum.net neutrality means that the carriers, whose only work should be to carry the data, don’t interfere on what is allowed through their piper or what is not. if they promise the costumer a certain amount of data, then that’s what they do, they don’t look for excuses, or tax the type of content in that data. they just give the amount of data agreed. that’s what net neutrality is about.